aiming-lab/ReAgent-V/README.md

   * 🧠 Reasoning specificity
   * 🔍 Option disambiguation

-* ✅ The system identifies the answer with the **highest aggregated reflection reward** as the preferred choice.
+* ✅ The system identifies the answer with the **higher reflection reward** as the preferred choice.

 * 🔗 Constructs (preferred, rejected) pairs from these outputs to serve as **DPO training data**.